LlmKira/Openaibot/README.EN.md

 - Usage limit is 15000/h
 - Memory capacity of 80 dialogue pairs

+### Middleware support

+There is a middleware between the memory pool and the analysis that can provide some networking retrieval support and operational support.
+Services that can interface with other Api's can be spiked.

 ### prompt_server.py

 Peripheral Prompt trimming interface to give support to other projects.